wizbeck/haikyou-api/README.md

 repo for front end here:
 https://github.com/wizbeck21/haikyou-client

-This README would normally document whatever steps are necessary to get the application up and running.

 Information:

-* Rails API built use rails new --api scaffolded model for quick startup and use.
+* Rails API built using rails new --api scaffolded model for quick startup and use.
 No serializers used in API

 * Ruby version